AaronNHorvitz/iSignify/TASKS.md

+Here is the existing task list.
+Let's add them in addition the UI changes were were going to make, and let's get this started.
 # Project Tasks & Checklist

 This document tracks the detailed tasks for the project.
 Check off items as they are completed.